-HSBC sets new cost cutting, earnings targets after profit falls 33%
+HSBC to slash investment bank, 35,000 jobs in strategy overhaul

 CORONAVIRUS HITS APPLE, COMPANY TO MISS REVENUE TARGET

+"In one sense, they are doing the things that were obvious and had been called out by many, so it's good," Hugh Young, managing director at Aberdeen Asset Managemement Asia, one of HSBC's 20 largest investors said.

+"Getting this done will require a fair amount of work, then we need to see how it settles down.
+Noel is doing a good job in very difficult circumstances," he added.

-Europe's biggest bank by assets, which makes the bulk of its revenue in Asia, reported profit before tax of $13.35 billion for 2019 versus $19.89 billion a year earlier.
-That compared with the $20.03 billion average of brokerage estimates.
+Europe's biggest bank by assets, which makes the bulk of its revenue in Asia, said profit before tax tumbled by a third to $13.35 billion in 2019, far below the average estimate of $20.03 billion from brokerages compiled by the bank.

-The profit drop was a result of $7.3 billion in write-offs linked to its global banking and markets and commercial banking business units in Europe, HSBC said in its earnings statement.
+That was due to $7.3 billion in write-offs linked to its global banking and markets and commercial banking business units in Europe

-The bank said it planned to achieve a reduced adjusted cost base of $31 billion or below in 2022, underpinned by a new cost reduction plan of $4.5 billion, and return of tangible equity in the range of 10 percent to 12 percent in the same period.

 |Ticker